johnstallo/hn-front-end/README.md

-# Mindaro HN App
+# Mindaro Sample HN App

-A Node app built with MongoDB and Angular.
+A microservice-based Node sample app.
 For demonstration purposes and a tutorial.